jonatascastro12/audio-to-image-joy/README.md

-# AudioToImageJoy
+# Audio To Image Joy

-Angular client of application that auto generate slides from speech.
+Angular client of application that auto generate slides from speech. (https://github.com/jonatascastro12/audio-to-image-server)
 It's made to test Google Voice Recognition and NLP.
 It uses Angular 6.0.